Tuesday, August 23, 2011

 4 frozen Gardein or Presidents Choice Blue Menu "Chick'n Breasts"

-Cajun Spice or Old Bay Seasoning
+Cajun Spice or Old Bay Seasoning (homemade recipes for these here)

 flour (unbleached or whole wheat)